oxonomi/Hackintosh/README.md

 ## Case RGB
 In my build I have a RGB lighting with a NZXT Kraken AIO.
-We can only control the lighting via GUI in Windows as theres no app for mac.
+We can only control the lighting via GUI in Windows as there's no app for mac.
 To control in mac I use a CLI tool called [liquidctl](https://github.com/liquidctl/liquidctl).
-I then create a simple scripts which can be run easily from the Script menu in the menu-bar on macOS.
+I then created simple scripts which can be run easily from the Script menu in the menu-bar on macOS.

 example script 1 (static red):
 ```